Outside-Obstacle Representations with All Vertices on the Outer Face: Introduction

-We first strengthen the result of Alpert et al.~\cite{akl-ong-DCG10} regarding OORs of outerplanar graphs by showing that every (partial) 2-tree admits a reducible OOR with all vertices on the outer face; see \cref{sec:nonconvex}.
+\subparagraph{Contribution.} We do a detailed analysis of the class of graphs that admit OORs: we construct graphs that do not admit convex OORs and we find subclasses that admit convex, circular, or regular OORs.
+We first strengthen the result of Alpert, Koch, and Laison~\cite{akl-ong-DCG10} regarding OORs of outerplanar graphs by showing that every (partial) 2-tree admits a reducible OOR with all vertices on the outer face; see \cref{sec:nonconvex}.
+Note that, to obtain an OOR of an outerplanar graph $G$, we can delete edges from a \textit{reducible} OOR of a 2-tree that contains $G$ as subgraph.
 Equivalently, every graph of treewidth at most two, which includes outerplanar and series-parallel graphs, admits such a representation.
+Note that this result and the above-mentioned 10-vertex planar graph~$X_4$ of treewidth~4 (see \cref{fig:x4}) that does not admit any 1-obstacle representation~\cite{bcfghw-gong1-JGAA16} leave open the question whether every (planar) graph of treewidth~3 admits an OOR; see our list of open problems in \cref{sec:open}.

-Then we establish two combinatorial conditions for convex OORs (see \cref{sec:conditions}).
-In particular, we introduce a necessary condition that can be used to show that a given graph does {\em not} admit a convex OOR as,~e.g., the graph in \cref{fig:not-convex}.
+Then we establish two combinatorial conditions for the existence of convex OORs; see \cref{sec:conditions}.
+In particular, we introduce a necessary condition that can be used to show that a given graph does {\em not} admit a convex OOR as,~e.g., the graph~$W_6$ in \cref{fig:not-convex}.
 We apply these conditions to characterize when the complement of a tree and when a complete graph minus a simple cycle admits a convex OOR.
-We construct {\em regular} reducible OORs for all outerpaths, grids, and cacti; see \cref{sec:ngon}.
-The result for grids strengthens an obversation by Dujmovi\'{c} and Morin~\cite[Fig.~1]{dm-on-EJC15}, who showed that grids have (outside) obstacle number~1.
+We further construct {\em regular} reducible OORs for all outerpaths, grids, and cacti; see \cref{sec:ngon}.
+The result for grids strengthens an observation by Dujmovi\'{c} and Morin~\cite[Fig.~1]{dm-on-EJC15}, who showed that grids have (outside) obstacle number~1.